uu-python/participants/ana.md

-Hi, my name is Ana and I was persecuted by a moose in Abisko last month
+Hi, my name is Ana and I was persecuted by a moose in a forest in Abisko last month